Aero GP: 2009 series

-The 2009 series sees Aero GP visit the Middle East for the first time.
-Aero GP will be headlining the Al Ain air show in the United Arab Emirates between January 29–31.
-There are multiple other venues being discussed for 2009 and these will be announced in the new year.
+The 2009 series saw Aero GP visit the Middle East for the first time.
+Aero GP headlined the Al Ain air show in the United Arab Emirates between January 29 and 31.
+Multiple other venues were discussed for 2009, and these were to be announced in the new year.

 Accidents

 During the Malta show on 10 September 2006, two planes, an Extra EA-200 and a Yakovlev Yak-55, collided just outside Marsamxett Harbour off Valletta.
 The Swedish pilot of the Yak-55, aerobatics champion Gabor Varga, died instantly.
 However, the Irish Extra 200 pilot, Eddie Goggins, suffered only minor injuries and was soon released after the crash.